-- Double the percentage of trips taken with active transportation by 2030. - Inspire British Columbians of all ages and abilities to choose active transportation with incentives that encourage active transportation use, such as the Scrap-It e-bike rebate, Learn to Ride programs, and Active and Safe Routes to School. - Build on the success of the BikeBC grant program so that communities can build integrated and accessible active transportation systems that work for all active transportation users. - Work together with communities to create policies and plans that enable and support complete active transportation networks across the province.
+- Double the percentage of trips taken with active transportation by 2030. - and Safe Routes to School. - active transportation systems that work for all active transportation users. - · Work together with communities to create policies and plans that enable and support complete active transportation networks across the province.